bryanwahyu/mini-siem-api/docs/ARCHITECTURE.md

 - Plug in richer detection sources (Netflow, Zeek) by implementing the `Tailer` or pushing events via HTTP.
 - Add dedicated detection repository separate from events for analytics-heavy workloads.
 - Extend decision service for allow-list decay, automated unblock policies, and integration with SOAR platforms.

+## Mini SIEM API (Standalone Service)

+The `mini-siem-api/` directory contains a trimmed-down HTTP service derived from the Server Analyst concepts.
+It follows the same domain/application/infra layering and exposes a Swagger-documented REST API for:

+- Event ingestion with rate limiting and batch support
+- Rule management (create/list/toggle) guarded by API key middleware
+- Detection listing and detail views with time/severity filters
+- Analyst decisions audit trail
+- Observability endpoints (`/health`, `/metrics`, `/swagger`)

+Events, detections, and decisions are persisted through GORM repositories (SQLite or PostgreSQL) with optional cold storage uploads via MinIO.
+The detection engine reuses the regex rule engine and is warmed on startup.
+Docker assets (`mini-siem-api/Dockerfile`, `mini-siem-api/docker-compose.yaml`) allow running the API alongside PostgreSQL for local testing.